johentsch/ms3_realtime/README.md

 ### Align notes with recording and derive timeline(s)

-You're now set up to create one `.tilia.csv` file per piece that you can import in TiLiA as a beat timeline.
+You're now set up to create one `.beatgrid.csv` file per piece that you can import in TiLiA as a beat timeline.
 The command is:

     python aligner.py -a audio.mp3 -n piece_unfolded.notes.tsv -tla

 * `-a` is the (absolute or relative) path to the audio file
 * `-n` is the (absolute or relative) path to the notes TSV file
-* `-tla` tells the script to create a `.tilia.csv` file
+* `-tla` tells the script to create a `.beatgrid.csv` file
 * optionally, you can pass `-o <target>` to choose where to create the file(s)

 If you are batch processing multiple files, replace the arguments `-a` and `-n` with